 General Information:

 The Abilene Recycling Center is located at 1210 NW 8th Street.
-Various recyclable products and yard waste for processing compost are accepted.
+It accepts various recyclable products and yard waste for compost processing.
 Free compost is occasionally available.

-The City of Abilene and OCCK want to remind residents to please make every effort to empty, clean and adequately sort their recyclable items before arriving.
+The City of Abilene and OCCK would like to remind residents to make every effort to empty, clean, and properly sort their recyclable items before arriving.

-We accept aluminum beverage cans, tin cans, #1 and #2 plastics only, newspapers, corrugated cardboard, pressed cardboard, glass, magazines and other slicks.
+We accept aluminium beverage cans, tin cans, #1 and #2 plastics only, newspapers, corrugated cardboard, pressed cardboard, glass, magazines and other slicks.

 Tuesday through Friday, 8:00 am to 5:00 pm